copper-leaf/kudzu/README.md

 - [x] Implement a visitor pattern for evaluating the AST
 - [x] Setup API for predictive parsing rather than always assuming infinite-lookahead (which may never terminate)
 - [x] Add helper APIs for navigating the parsed AST
+- [ ] Build a nicer, more fully-featured "find and replace"-style parser, to match simplicity of Expression parser
-- [ ] Create nice builder-style API for combining parsers
+- [ ] Create nice builder-style API for combining parsers (this will always be optional)
-- [ ] Be able to render the grammar in BNF
-- [ ] Be able to render the grammar in a railroad diagram
+- [ ] Be able to render the grammar in EBNF format or railroad diagrams
+- [ ] Improved input stream pre-processing.
+Right now it only allows to skip whitespace, would be nice to use an arbitrary Parser or something similar to skip comments, or do other source-level transformations on the stream
+- [ ] Support reading directly from a File or other Stream, rather than holding entire input in memory
+- [ ] The generic types aren't quite working how I'd like them to, especially with the expression parser.
+I need to figure out more about how to properly implement the variance of the generics here